andras-simonyi/citeproc-el/README.md

-addition to the standard [CSL-JSON](https://github.com/citation-style-language/schema/blob/master/csl-data.json) data format, citeproc-el has rudimentary support for reading bibliographic data from BibTeX and org-bibtex bibliographies and can produce output in several formats including HTML and org-mode markup (see [Supported output formats](#supported-output-formats) for the full list).
+addition to the standard [CSL-JSON](https://github.com/citation-style-language/schema/blob/master/csl-data.json) data format, citeproc-el has rudimentary support for reading bibliographic data from BibTeX, biblatex and org-bibtex bibliographies and can produce output in several formats including HTML and org-mode markup (see [Supported output formats](#supported-output-formats) for the full list).